pablobm/pygame-tutorial/00100-simplest-pygame-program/text.md

 # The simplest possible Pygame program

+Let's put in practice what we learned.
+We are going to use the Pygame library.
+Pygame has functions to deal with graphics, sounds, keyboard, etc. It allows us to build games using Python.

-First we need to "import" the Pygame "library" into our program.
-A "library" is a bunch of code that somebody else wrote and we can use in our programs.
-By "importing", we mean reading a library from the hard disk and loading it in memory so that our program can use it.
-In Python, this is done with `import`, like this:
+First we need to import Pygame "library" into our program.
+As we have seen before, we do it like this:

 ```python
 import pygame